Association for Safe International Road Travel: Organization

 ASIRT's headquarters are in Potomac, Maryland; however, ASIRT works nationally, in the U.S., and globally through the United Nations Road Safety Collaboration (UNRSC), the Global Alliance of NGOs for Road Safety, and many other organizations.

 Political achievements and goals

 Working with Members of U.S. Congress: Alongside the Congressional Caucus on Global Road Safety, ASIRT works to increase awareness of U.S. legislators about the crisis in global road safety.
 This bi-partisan caucus has spearheaded the passing of many resolutions, including H. Con.
 Res.
-87. This resolution solidified the United States' support for the United Nation's resolution for a World Remembrance Day for Road Crash Victims and their Families.
+87. This resolution solidified the United States' support for the United Nations' resolution for a World Remembrance Day for Road Crash Victims and their Families.

 Working with Members of the U.S. State Department: ASIRT encourages State Department efforts on road safety by: